Sazae-san: Isono and Fuguta family

 Masuo and Sazae's 3-year-old son.
 Usually called Tara-chan (タラ ちゃん).

 He is interested in everything and has a curious nature.

 While a mostly well-behaved toddler, he can be a bit stubborn.

-Sometimes he tries to be selfish and annoys His parents.
+Sometimes he tries to be selfish and annoys his parents.
 However, he is a child who can honestly admit and apologize when he knows he is wrong.

 In the anime, he is so polite and uses honorifics that it makes it hard to believe he is 3 years old.
-This is said to reflect the character of Takako Sasuga, who played him from the beginning of the broadcast until her sudden death in 2023.
+This is said to reflect the character of Takako Sasuga, who voiced him from the beginning of the broadcast until her sudden death in 2023.